Applications for Spring 2019 A to Z grants are now closed.

 You can apply for a general grant ($250 to $1,500) to cover a project at your school or a professional development grant (up to $1,500 for individuals or $5,000 for groups).
 Please note that funding for Early Childhood Education sites is limited to $1,000 per grant.

-All projects require principal approval, must be fully funded by the A to Z Fund mini-grant, and must be completed before the last day of the 2018-19 school year.
+All projects require principal approval and must be fully funded by the A to Z Fund mini-grant.
+Fall 2018 grants must be completed before the last day of the 2018-19 school year.
+Spring 2019 grants must be completed before the first day of the 2019-20 school year.
 Limit two grants per year per school.
 If approved, your funding will be available immediately.

 General mini-grant funds can be used for a wide range of project costs, including: